comet-toolkit/punpy/docs/content/overview_of_method.rst

 .. _Monte Carlo Method
 Monte Carlo Method
 ########################
+In progress

 Internally, punpy always generates random normally distributed samples first and then correlates them where necessary using the Cholesky decomposition method.
-For more details see the Monte Carlo Approach section below.

 .. _Jacobian Method
 Jacobian Method
 ########################
+In progress